Baby (Justin Bieber song): Cover versions and samples

 Jazz pianist Jacky Terrasson covered "Baby" with his trio on his 2012 album Gouache.

-The song was also covered by Relient K in 2011 for their cover album Is For Karaoke.
-It was also covered by "Weird Al" Yankovic in the polka medley, "Polka Face" in the same year for his 2011 album Alpocalypse.
+The song was also covered by Relient K in 2011 for their cover album Is for Karaoke.
+It was also covered by "Weird Al" Yankovic in the polka medley "Polka Face" in the same year for his 2011 album Alpocalypse.

 It was sampled 40 times.
 In 2012, Alexa Ilacad, Mika Dela Cruz, Noemi Oineza and Angel Sy, AKA T.O.P., sampled this song for their single "Crush".

 Parody versions

 Yes We Canberra released a parody version satirising then Opposition leader Tony Abbott during the lead-up to the 2010 Australian federal election.

-In the 2012 film Diary of a Wimpy Kid: Dog Days, Greg Heffley's older brother Rodrick (portrayed by Devon Bostick) performs a hard rock cover of the song with his band, Löded Diper, in an attempt to impress his love interest Heather Hills (older sister of Greg's love interest, Holly) during her sweet sixteen party.
+In the 2012 film Diary of a Wimpy Kid: Dog Days, main character Greg Heffley's older brother Rodrick (portrayed by Devon Bostick) performs a hard rock cover of the song with his band, Löded Diper, in an attempt to impress his love interest Heather Hills (older sister of Greg's love interest, Holly) during her sweet sixteen party.
 His performance causes the event to end in disaster.

-In the Annoying Orange episode, "OMG" (parody of TMZ), there is a clip of Justin Bieberry (portrayal of Bieber) singing a parody version called "Gravy".
+In the Annoying Orange episode "OMG" (parody of TMZ), there is a clip of Justin Bieberry (portrayal of Bieber) singing a parody version called "Gravy".